 In this case, site search data can be a prominent deciding factor for recognizing the keywords you need to create landing pages for.
-One way to do this is to analyse the data to understand which products do well in a given season or which products have the maximum search queries.
+One way to do this is to analyze the data to understand which products do well in a given season or which products have the maximum search queries.
 You can also consider similar use-cases depending on the nature of your business.

-For an ecommerce retailer, a typical example could be to create a landing page for Spring Summer Collection, something which Asos has done very well.
+For an eCommerce retailer, a typical example could be to create a landing page for Spring Summer Collection, something which Asos has done very well.

 Creating landing pages for zero results pages is a great way to reduce bounce rates.
-Based on your site search data, identify queries which throw up zero search results and create landing pages for them.
+Based on your site search data, identify queries that throw up zero search results and create landing pages for them.

 6. Product Research and Pricing Strategy

 Site search data can help you to discover which product works well for you.
 You can use this data to find what percentage of your customers are searching for products you don’t own stock.
 If the number is significant, you can consider adding stocking those products.